 Lensculture Photography Competition

-February 2019, Lensculture Potrait Photography Competition, juried by an international group of photographers.
+February 2019, Lensculture Portrait Photography Competition, juried by an international group of photographers.
 Gordon's work is featured in the Lensculture Portrait Competition Gallery; the Lensculture review of her featured submissions is below and a gallery of photos at bottom.

 Lensculture Art Photography Competition 2019